 - This code is the main part of the program.

-It includes anything which does not fit into the other sections and comprises the generic code, the specific code, and the specific setup code used as an interface between the two.
+It includes anything which does not fit into the other sections and comprises the data pipe control code, the specific analysis code, and the relax library.

 - Number crunching: